Frontiers-AI/frontiers-ai.github.io/README.md

 ## A typical week

-For each class students should:
+Most sessions are presentations from faculty or industry leaders working in AI.

-1. Prepare for class each week by doing the assigned reading in Perusall (we'll talk about this in our first class meeting, so there is no reading assigned for the first meeting).
+1. Prepare for class each week by doing the assigned reading in Perusall.
 1. Attend the synchronous online class meetings - Tuesday 7th Period ET(1:55 pm – 2:45 pm).
     * Sessions will be recorded for students who are not able to attend synchronously.
 However, if possible, synchronous attendance is preferrable as you can interact with the presenters.
+1. Some sessions will have hands-on demos of AI technologies.

 ## Contact